How To Survive Tech Layoffs: Before, During, And After They Happen

 Layoffs suck but they happen in every industry, and so we need to be aware of how to deal with them when they happen.

-In this guide, we’re going to walk you through some tips on how to best prepare (just in case), what to do once you’ve been notified, and what to do after you’ve been let go.
+In this guide, I'm going to walk you through some tips on how to best prepare (just in case), what to do once you’ve been notified, and what to do after you’ve been let go.

 It may never happen to you, but it’s always best to have a plan, so let’s dive in…